datalust/seq-examples/cluster/seq-cluster-docker-compose/README.md

 Seq DR Cluster Docker Demo
 ==========================

-A docker compose demo that creates a Seq DR cluster.
+A docker compose demo that creates a Seq high availability cluster.

 > This is an example only.
 It is not secure.
 Don't use in production.